SpatialTemporalStats/OSG_Reproducibility_Materials/README.md

 * "**Tuning_Parameters**": sub-repository for tuning parameters
   * "ChooseA.R": R script for choosing the number of Slepian bases $A$
-  * "ChooseP.R": R script for choosing the order $P$ of the vecror autoregressive model
+  * "ChooseP.R": R script for choosing the order $P$ of the vecror autoregressive model (VAR)

 * "Plot_emulation_performance.R": R script for reproducing Figures 6, 9, S7, S10, and S11
 * "Storage.R": R script for reproducing Table 2 and Figure S5